openthermalcamera/Protocol/protocol.md

 ## COBS - Consistent overhead byte stuffing
 Replaces all 0x00 bytes from data with different values and 2 bytes of overhead (data length < 254 )

-This enables the message start and end delimiters.
+This enables the message end delimiters.
 It also provides for message resynchronization in case of faulty messages

 ### COBS - Implementation / library
 COBS implementation in C by **Craig McQueen** : https://github.com/cmcqueen/cobs-c